 How Do I Plan For My Divorce?

-This may seem overwhelming, so it is important to discuss your potential divorce in Minnesota with one of our divorce and family law lawyers.
-Our attorneys are compassionate to the individual needs of your divorce clients and are here for you every step of the way.
+This may seem overwhelming, so it is important to discuss your potential divorce with one of our divorce and family law lawyers.
+Our attorneys in Minneapolis are compassionate to the needs of divorce clients across the Twin Cities area and are here for you every step of the way.

 Divorce Planning Tips

 Here are some general divorce planning tips.
 Remember, this is not legal advice but general information.
 If you are seeking legal advice for your divorce, you should reach out to Burns & Hansen, P.A., to discuss your specific situation.

 - Starting organizing your financial documents: This can include anything from tax returns, mortgage statements, credit card statements, investment accounts, retirement assets, savings accounts, banking and checking records and any debts you may owe.

 - Gather and collect information about your child: You must also show information about your children for calculating child support, custody and parenting time arrangements.
 Items like medical records, school records, medications your child takes and other information pertaining to your child.

 - Recalling and retaining records pertaining to your spouse: You also want to show records related to your spouse for purposes of spousal maintenance, business valuations and property division.
 This can include any police records (if there was any history of domestic abuse), business records, emails and any other relevant correspondence.